ajitbala/demo-music-app/README.md

 2) Filter by Category.
 3) Filter by Release Month.
 4) Ability to Like/Favourite a Album.
+5) Ability to view more details about the Album.
-5) Reponsive in Nature.
+6) Reponsive in Nature.
-6) Used Hooks for react and redux.
+7) Used Hooks for react and redux.

 5) Surprise Feature : Ability to create playlist and add albums to playlist.